In-Person Operations and Impact on Services

 Gwinnett Animal Shelter open for limited visitors

-The Gwinnett Animal Shelter has reopened for limited visitors.
-At this time, the shelter will have a maximum occupancy of 25 people.
-All visitors should follow CDC guidelines, including maintaining six feet of distance, handwashing, and wearing a face covering as much as possible.
+The Gwinnett Animal Shelter is open for limited visitors.
+At this time, the shelter will have a maximum occupancy of 50 people.
+All visitors should follow CDC guidelines, including maintaining recommended social distance, handwashing, and wearing a face covering as much as possible.

 Completing an online adoption/foster application in advance will help speed up the process for visitors when they arrive for their meet-and-greet with new potential pets.
 Visitors may be asked to wait in their cars or in the shelter’s Education Room.
 Visitors may bring family members and current pets to the meet-and-greet but are asked to be mindful about the maximum capacity and others waiting their turn.
 All adoption fees are currently waived.
 Learn more at GwinnettAnimalWelfare.com.